jaakkopee/sanaverkko/README.md

 - If not, app falls back to an internal heuristic POS tagger.

 ### Gematria weight crash (`Neuron` has no `gematria`)
-- The connection-weight update path now stores gematria on neuron objects and includes a safe fallback.
+- The connection-weight update path stores gematria on neuron objects and includes a safe fallback.
 - If you still see this error in an old run, restart the app to ensure the latest code is loaded.

 ## Notes